 We believe that attention to appearance and a student’s attitude toward self and school are related.
-Good taste, good grooming, and appropriateness of attire are a part of learning for both boys and girls.
+Good taste, good grooming, and appropriateness of attire are a part of learning for all students.
 However, we recognize that students’ mode of dress and grooming is a manifestation of their personal style and individual preference.
 We believe that students and parents can freely choose apparel that demonstrates individuality, as well as maintain the standards of appropriateness.

 At their June 26, 2002, meeting the Clovis Unified School District Governing Board approved the wearing of backless shoes for students in grades 7-12 The following excerpt is from Administrative Regulation 2105*: